-Alpha diversity Between meconium and feces and between colostrum and feces, there was a difference in the average bacterial diversity (Inverse Simpson), evenness (Shannon) and richness (Chao1) (see Supplemental Figure S2; 10.6084/m9.figshare.21821163; (Van Hese et al., 2023)).
+Alpha Diversity.
+Between meconium and feces and between colostrum and feces, there was a difference in the average bacterial diversity (inverse Simpson), evenness (Shannon), and richness (Chao1; see Supplemental Figure S2; https://doi.org/10.6084/m9.figshare .21821163; Van Hese et al., 2023).
 Remarkably, fecal samples show very little between-sample variation in α diversity compared with meconium and colostrum samples.
 There was no difference in α diversity metrics between meconium and colostrum.
 Treatment of the dam did not affect α diversity in calves' meconium.
-Alpha diversity in calves' feces was not affected by treatment of the dam, nor of the colostrum producing cow, nor of the combination of both (e.g., HPHP vs HPLP) (data not shown).
+Alpha diversity in calves' feces was not affected by treatment of the dam, nor of the colostrum-producing cow, nor of the combination of both (e.g., HPHP vs. HPLP; data not shown).

-Beta diversity Colostrum, meconium, and feces were different to each other for their microbial community (P = 0.001), which is visualized in a Bray Curtisbased non-metric multidimensional scaling (NMDS) plot (Figure 5).
-However, there was no homogeneity of variances between colostrum and meconium samples and between colostrum and fecal samples, meaning that this statistical difference in β diversity could as well be due to the non-homogeneity of variances.
+Beta Diversity.
+Colostrum, meconium, and feces were different to each other for their microbial community (P = 0.001), which is visualized in a Bray Curtis-based NMDS plot (Figure 5).
+However, there was no homogeneity of variances between colostrum and meconium samples and between colostrum and fecal samples, meaning that this statistical difference in β diversity could as well be due to the nonhomogeneity of variances.
 There was no difference in β diversity between meconium from calves born from LP compared with HP cows.
 Neither did the prenatal, nor postnatal, nor combination of both treatments affect β diversity in calves' feces (data not shown).

-Differential abundance analysis Between meconium and colostrum, 60 genera were DA, with 57 lower and 3 higher abundant in meconium compared with colostrum.
-Higher abundant genera in meconium vs colostrum were Bacteroides, Turicibacter, and Ruminococcaceae UCG-014.
-Pseudomonas, Acinetobacter and Bacillus were the 3 most prominent genera (highest baseMean) that were lower abundant in meconium vs colostrum.
+Differential Abundance Analysis.
+Between meconium and colostrum, 60 genera were DA, with 57 lower and 3 higher abundant in meconium compared with colostrum.
+Higher abundant genera in meconium versus colostrum were Bacteroides, Turicibacter, and Ruminococcaceae UCG-014.
+Pseudomonas, Acinetobacter and Bacillus were the 3 most prominent genera (highest baseMean) that were lower abundant in meconium versus colostrum.
 Between feces and colostrum, 284 genera were DA, with 281 lower and 3 higher abundant in feces compared with colostrum.
-Higher abundant genera in feces vs colostrum were Escherichia-Shigella, Butyricicoccus, and Clostridium sensu stricto 2.
-Pseudomonas, Acinetobacter and an unidentified genus were the 3 most prominent genera (highest baseMean) that were lower abundant in feces vs colostrum.
+Higher abundant genera in feces versus colostrum were Escherichia-Shigella, Butyricicoccus, and Clostridium sensu stricto 2.
+Pseudomonas, Acinetobacter, and an unidentified genus were the 3 most prominent genera (highest baseMean) that were lower abundant in feces versus colostrum.
 Between meconium and feces, 143 genera were DA, with 2 lower and 141 higher abundant in meconium compared with feces.
-The 3 most prominent genera (highest baseMean) that were higher abundant in meconium vs feces were Acinetobacter, an unidentified genus, and Bacteroides.
-Shewanella and Nubsella were the 2 genera that were lower abundant in meconium vs feces.
+The 3 most prominent genera (highest baseMean) that were higher abundant in meconium versus feces were Acinetobacter, an unidentified genus, and Bacteroides.
+Shewanella and Nubsella were the 2 genera that were lower abundant in meconium versus feces.